globalise-huygens/nlp-event-detection/README.md

-# nlp-event-extraction
+# nlp-event-detection
-This repository contains the pilot code for automatic event extraction.
+This repository contains the pilot code for automatic event detection.
 It is a work in progress.
 Currently, there is code that extracts English frames that correspond to modern Dutch translations of predicates taken from the General Letters from two datasets: the nl-luIndex and the predicate matrix.

 ## data